ml6team/fondant/src/fondant/components/retrieve_from_faiss_by_embedding/README.md

-# Retrieve images from FAISS index
+# Retrieve from FAISS by embedding

 <a id="retrieve_from_faiss_by_embedding#description"></a>
 ## Description